-What is the eardrum exactly?
-The eardrum is a thin, delicate membrane that separates your dog's external ear from from the middle and inner ear.
+What is the eardrum, exactly?
+The eardrum is a thin, delicate membrane that separates your dog's external ear from the middle and inner ear.
 This membrane is not readily visible as it is deep in the dog's ear canal.

 The main function of the eardrum is to transmit sounds captured from the air to three small bones contained within the middle ear space.
 These three bones, known as ossicles, then transmit the noises to the labyrinth.

 As it is tucked deep into the ear canal, you may wonder how an eardrum may perforate.
 Well, there are several ways.
-The following are some common and not so common common ways your dog's eardrum may rupture.
+The following are some common and not-so-common ways your dog's eardrum may rupture:

 - Very loud noises

 - Trauma (for example, inserting instruments in the ear too deeply)

 - Foreign objects (i.e. a foxtail)

 Now that you are aware of how the eardrum functions and how it can become perforated, you may be interested in understanding the signs and symptoms.
 At the veterinary clinic, we used to see several of these cases, and at times, the owners were very worried.

 Symptoms of a Perforated Eardrum in Canines